 - Frequently Asked Questions

-- Can I use different types of chocolate?
+- Can I use dark chocolate instead of milk chocolate?

-- How do I decorate my Easter Chocolate Cookie Cake?
+- How do I customize my Easter Chocolate Cookie Cake?

-- How do I know when my cookie cake is done?
+- How should I decorate my cookie cake?

 - Final Thoughts